Welcome to today's edition of the Rush 24-7 podcast.

 I don't care how long it took.

-Uh the fact is she has.
+The fact is, she has.

 There's also a great piece today, actually from yesterday in the Wall Street Journal, Daniel Henninger.

-Has Obama buried Reagan.
+Has Obama buried Reagan?

 Robert B. Reich said, Obama's is the boldest budget we've seen since the Reagan administration.